Jennifer Nairn-Smith: Stage

 Nairn-Smith appeared in the original Broadway productions of Follies and Pippin.

 Film and television

 Her film and TV appearances include the Bob Fosse autobiographical musical All That Jazz (1979), The Best Little Whorehouse in Texas (1982) and Return to Eden (1983).

+Music Videos

+Nairn-Smith is the protagonist in the music video for the single "Wandering Star" by the band of Poliça.